top of page

 The noun 'pauper' has its etymological origins in the Latin word 'pauper,' which means 'poor' or 'destitute.'
 'Pauper' is used to describe a person who is extremely poor and lives in poverty, often dependent on public charity or welfare for survival.
 It embodies the concept of economic hardship and a lack of the financial means to meet even basic needs.
 Historically, paupers were among the most vulnerable members of society, facing dire living conditions and social marginalization.
 'Pauper' serves as a reminder of the ongoing challenges of poverty and highlights the importance of social safety nets and support systems to assist those in need.

-Quiz: Find the meaning of pauper
+Find the correct meaning of the noun pauper:

 Try Again!